An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Introduction

 In this work, we consider an extension of the approximate component mode synthesis (ACMS) method to Helmholtz problems.
 The ACMS method has been introduced by Hetmaniuk and Lehoucq in~\cite{Hetmaniuk2010} as a multiscale discretization for scalar elliptic problems with heterogeneous coefficient functions.
-It is based on the early component mode synthesis (CMS) method~\cite{CraigBampton1968, Hurty1960}, which uses a decomposition of the global approximation space into independent local subspaces and an interface space.
+It is based on the early component mode synthesis (CMS) method~\cite{CraigBampton1968,Hurty1960}, which uses a decomposition of the global approximation space into independent local subspaces and an interface space.
 The basis functions are defined as eigenmodes of corresponding generalized eigenvalue problems.
-The global support of the interface basis functions comes at a high computational cost in the construction as well as a dense matrix structure of the interface problem.
+The global support of the interface basis functions leads to high computational cost for their construction as well as a dense matrix structure of the interface problem.
 Hence, the practicability and potential for parallelization of CMS method are rather limited.
 Therefore, the ACMS method was introduced in order to improve the CMS approach: instead of global interface modes, functions with local support are employed.
 The basis functions incorporate heterogeneities of the model problem; notably, besides edge modes, this framework uses vertex basis functions of MsFEM~\cite{EfendievHou2009,HouWu1997,buck_multiscale_2013} type.
-Since the ACMS discretization uses problem-specific shape functions with local support, it can therefore be considered a special finite element method (SFEM); cf.~\cite{BabuskaCalozOsborn1994}.
-In contrast to other multiscale approaches, such as those previously mentioned~\cite{ChenHouWang2021,Freese2021,MaAlberScheichl2021}, the ACMS method is based on a non-overlapping domain decomposition and does not use local oversampling.
-This makes the method very efficient but generally does not yield exponential convergence.
+Since the ACMS discretization uses problem-specific shape functions with local support, it can therefore be considered a special finite element method (SFEM)~\cite{BabuskaCalozOsborn1994}, and it also fits into the framework of the generalized finite element method (GFEM)~\cite{babuska_generalized_2004}.
+In contrast to other multiscale approaches, such as those previously mentioned~\cite{ChenHouWang2023,Freese2021,MaAlberScheichl2023}, the ACMS method of \cite{Hetmaniuk2010} is based on a non-overlapping domain decomposition and does not use local oversampling.

 The ACMS method has been further investigated in~\cite{Hetmaniuk2014}, where a priori error bounds and an a posteriori error indicator for the method have been derived, and in~\cite{Heinlein2015}, where a parallel implementation in PETSc based on the finite element tearing and interconnecting dual primal (FETI-DP) domain decomposition method as the parallel solver is presented.
 More recently, a robust spectral coarse space for Schwarz domain decomposition methods based on the ACMS discretization has been introduced in~\cite{heinlein_multiscale_2018}; further related works on CMS and ACMS methods include~\cite{Bourquin1990,Bourquin1992,MadureiraSarkis2018}.
 Moreover, to the authors' best knowledge, preliminary but unpublished work on the extension of the ACMS method to wave problems has been carried out by Hetmaniuk and Johnson in the early 2010s.